sagemath/trac_to_gh/Issue 503.md

 # Issue 503: 0^0 -- error or 1; and other exponentiation optimizations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/503

 Original creator: was